google/libphonenumber/FAQ.md

 ### What about Windows?

-Unfortunately the libphonenumber team does not have the resources or expertise to maintain Windows-specific functionality of the C++ library.
+The libphonenumber team's support of the C++ library on Windows is primarily to support Chromium's build environment, and we depend on the community to support other Windows build environments / build chains.
 We list here some known issues that would benefit from open-source collaboration.
-If you can contribute a PR and/or review and test out someone else's PR, please chime in on these links, or email the [discussion group](https://groups.google.com/group/libphonenumber-discuss):
+If you can contribute a PR or review and test out someone else's PR, please chime in on these links, or email the [discussion group](https://groups.google.com/group/libphonenumber-discuss):

 *   [#1010](https://github.com/googlei18n/libphonenumber/issues/1010) to require